-- · Properties to be Sold.
+- Properties to be Sold.
 The properties that may be included in the Asset Sale are 260 Townsend Street, 1333 Broadway, 1901 Harrison Street, 1 Kaiser Plaza, 2100 Franklin Street, 2101 Webster Street, 2353 Webster Street, 830 1st Street and 999 N Capitol Street.
 For further information, refer to "The Asset Sale-Properties to be Sold" in this Information Statement. - · Sale Price.
 The Company is authorized to sell any or all of the properties in the Asset Sale so long as the aggregate net proceeds from the sale(s) (excluding any property-level cash or restricted cash but after giving effect to any adjustments to the sale price of each property as any authorized officer of the Company determines customary or appropriate in these circumstances, including the settlement of any related property-level assets and liabilities, repayment, assumption, or defeasance of any related mortgage and the costs associated with such repayment, assumption or defeasance, and the costs and expenses incurred in connection with the sale(s)) are not less than 90% of the aggregate net asset value of the properties (determined as of September 30, 2018 on a fair value basis) that are sold.
 If all the properties that may be included in the Asset Sale are sold, based on information available to the Company as of the date hereof, the Company expects to receive aggregate net proceeds of approximately \$690 million. - Purchase and Sale Agreements.
 We have actively marketed all properties expected to be sold in the Asset Sale.
-The Company has not entered into any definitive agreement with respect to the Asset Sale.
+Other than with respect to 260 Townsend Street for which the Company has entered into a purchase and sale agreement with a sale price of \$66 million, the Company has not entered into any definitive agreement with respect to the Asset Sale.
 There can be no assurance that the Asset Sale will be consummated, whether in whole or in part.
-Each of the Board of Directors and the Approving Stockholder has approved the sale of the properties described in this Information Statement at the aggregate purchase price described above, with all other terms to be negotiated by management of the Company. - · Federal Income Tax Consequences of the Asset Sale.
-The expected federal income tax consequences of the Asset Sale to the Company are described in "The Asset Sale-Certain Federal Income Tax Consequences" in this Information Statement. - For further information regarding the Asset Sale, refer to "The Asset Sale" in this Information Statement.
+Each of the Board of Directors and the Approving Stockholder has approved the sale of the properties described in this Information Statement at the aggregate purchase price described above, with all other terms to be negotiated by management of the Company. - Federal Income Tax Consequences of the Asset Sale.
+The expected federal income tax consequences of the Asset Sale to the Company are described in "The Asset Sale-Certain Federal Income Tax Consequences" in this Information Statement. - · For further information regarding the Asset Sale, refer to "The Asset Sale" in this Information Statement.